 Common ingredients found across Nepalese cuisine include lentils, potatoes (which are particularly popular within the Newar communities in the Himalayas and Pahar region), tomatoes, cumin, coriander, chilies, peppers, garlic and mustard oil.

 Yoghurt, or dahi is popular across Nepal, and is eaten for its healthy attributes and adaptable nature, as it can be used as a side dish or as an ingredient in drinks (Lassi) and desserts (Sikarni).
 While establishing a group of foods that are distinctly Nepalese is no easy task, there are some dishes that are mainstays when visiting the culturally diverse Nepal.

 *Please let us know of any allergies **Unfortunately we are unable to accommodate complex dietary requirements only anaphylaxis allergies.
 To travel with us if you have specific dietary needs you will need to be able to manage these yourself without it impacting on the rest of the group.

 A moderate level of fitness is required to enjoy all the sites we visit.
-Some of the days we are out and about all day you do need to be able to walk up to 5km a day and sometimes at pace if we are heading somewhere we need to be on time for like a ferry crossing.
+Some of the days we are out and about all day you do need to be able to walk up to 5km a day and sometimes at pace.
 Other times its more of a stroll however please consider if you think you would hold the group up.
-We cannot unfortunately have women travel with us who require asistance to walk, for example if you use a walking stick you will not be able to get to many of the sites we visit.
+We cannot unfortunately have women travel with us who require assistance. to walk, for example if you use a walking stick you will not be able to get to many of the sites we visit.